YunChiLeong/Expense-Tracker-App/README.md

 ![download (3)](https://user-images.githubusercontent.com/47125700/168929829-967df14c-ec80-4d53-8924-dfea02ffe64e.png)![image](https://user-images.githubusercontent.com/47125700/168930408-662846ab-4398-4fdf-bd48-10d6c832eaea.png)

-## Database
+## SQLite Database
-Lists are stored in a local SQLite Database.
+Data are stored in a local SQLite database.
 Add, Update and Delete calls changes the data in the local database.

 ## SQL Injection Attack Protection
 All editTexts that calls add and update functions are coded such that users entries are not directly inserted into SQL command line.